A theoretical basis for MEV: Introduction

 \paragraph*{Contributions}

 We summarise our contributions as follows: \begin{itemize}

-\item a general, abstract model of contracts, equipped with key economic notions like wealth and gain (\Cref{sec:contracts});
+\item An abstract model of contracts, equipped with key economic notions like wealth and gain.
+We keep our model general in order to make it applicable to different blockchains and contract languages.

-\item an instance of the abstract model as a bare-bone (yet Turing-complete) procedural language inspired by Solidity, the leading language to write contracts (\Cref{sec:txscript});

-\item an axiomatization of the transactions that a set of actors can deduce by exploiting their own knowledge and that of the mempool (\Cref{sec:tx-inference});

-\item a formal definition of MEV as the maximal value that a given set of actors can extract from the mempool, and a theoretical study of its main properties, like monotonicity, finiteness, and preservation under renamings (\Cref{sec:mev});
+\item An adversary model that includes a formalization of the adversaries' knowledge, \ie, the transactions that they can deduce by combining their private knowledge with that of the mempool.
+This improves over~\cite{Babel23clockwork,Salles21formalization,Mazorra22price}, where adversaries can craft blocks either by using their own knowledge or playing verbatim the transactions in the mempool, but cannot combine these two sources of information, so losing some potential attacks.

+\item A formal definition of the MEV extractable by a \emph{given} set of users.
+We give this definition in two variants, depending on whether extracting MEV requires or not to exploit transactions in the mempool.
+This allows us to distinguish between the ``legit'' MEV that is intended in normal contract interactions, and the ``bad'' MEV that is not.
+To the best of our knowledge, this is the first work that attempts to separate ``legit'' MEV from ``bad'' MEV.
+We show that our definitions capture new attacks, not covered by~\cite{Babel23clockwork,Salles21formalization,Mazorra22price}.

-\item a formal definition of \emph{MEV-freedom}, the property enjoyed by contracts that are resistant to MEV attacks carried by any wealthy-enough set of actors regardless of their actual identity, as it happens for consensus nodes.
-Our definition is supported by a theoretical study of its main properties, and its application to formally prove the MEV-freedom (or its absence) of some archetypal contracts, like \eg Automated Market Makers (\Cref{sec:mev-freedom});
+\item A formal definition of \emph{universal} MEV, \ie, the maximal gain that can be achieved by \emph{any} adversary, regardless of their actual identity and current wealth.
+Our MEV definition has a game-theoretic flavour: honest players try to minimize the damage, while adversaries try to maximize their gain.
+We support our notion through a theoretical study of its main properties, like monotonicity and finiteness;